sqr8ap/DS2002-Project1/README.md

-# DS2002 Project 1
+## DS 2002 Project 1: ETL Pipeline

-This repo contains our group's project 1 files.
+This repository contains our group's project 1 files.
 The SQL file creates the chinook database, and the Jupyter Notebook contains the end-to-end ETL process we executed.

 For this project, we designed a dimensional data mart and developed an ETL pipeline to populate the data mart.
 We authored a Jupyter Notebook to integrate data from multiple sources, SQL queries to demonstrate functionality of the resulting database schema, and documentation of the process.